italiancpp/home/_pages/story.md

 First of all, Marco, Franco and Stefano give birth to the website, set up a forum and create a few introduction pages.
 Social channels are created and managed by Marco only.
 The website is not publicly launched yet.

 In June 2013, the website gets to *beta* stage and Marco asks a few other people to join the *beta testers* crew.
 Among them, *Giorgio Ugazio* and *Marco Di Bartolomeo*.
-The former also joins the board until 2014, when he quits permanently.
-Since Giorgio is a public figure and he declared something inaccurate, here is our official statement: Giorgio Ugazio never co-founded the Italian C++ Community nor contributed to his conception.
-He joined the crew of beta testers following an explicit invitation sent by Marco Arena, and then joined the staff board for a few months.
-We are grateful to Giorgio but the clarification is mandatory since this page contains the **accurate** story of the community.
+The former also joins the board until early 2014, when he quits permanently.
+Since Giorgio is a public figure and [he declared something inaccurate](https://youtu.be/_gk6YC7Twh0?t=2910), we have to make an official statement at this point: Giorgio Ugazio has not co-founded the Italian C++ Community nor contributed to his conception.
+He joined the crew of beta testers only following an explicit email invitation sent by Marco Arena in June 2013, and then he joined the staff board for a few months.
+Also, as you can hear from the video, Giorgio mentions *Marco Foco* who was not a co-founder either. *Marco Foco* is a regular member and friend of the community, he contributed with talks, he helped Marco Arena organize the very first meetup in Milan, and supported the staff in other occasions.

+These clarifications are mandatory since this page contains the **accurate** story of the community.

 On June 24th, *italiancpp.org* is officially launched.